 An interesting perspective on the Blue Lagoon.
 Thanks Youtube.

 The Black Pearl is a good choice for families if you want to live it up a little.
 The hotel opened in 2013 and has become the top performer in Iceland.
-It continues to win the trip adviser travelers choice award for the country.
-You can enjoy a penthouse, deluxe two bedroom suite, or standard suite which can easily take two children on two single beds or a sofa bed.
+It continues to win the TripAdvisor travelers choice award for the country.
+You can enjoy a penthouse, deluxe two bedroom suite, or standard suite which can easily take two children with two single beds or a sofa bed.

 It's worth checking out your accommodation in advance because summer is quite a hectic and accommodation can book out fast.